Roseola - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Overview

-Roseola, a common infection primarily affecting children under the age of 2, is caused by a virus transmitted through person-to-person contact.
+Roseola, a common infection primarily affecting children under the age of 2, is caused by a virus transmitted through person-to-person.
+Roseola can be spread through saliva or respiratory droplets, typically from individuals who are asymptomatic.
 It typically begins with a high fever, followed by a rash that is painless and non-itchy.
 About a quarter of those affected by roseola develop this rash.

 Often referred to as sixth disease, roseola is usually mild and resolves on its own within a week.
 Treatment involves using cool cloths and fever-reducing medications.

-Roseola is also known as Roseola infantum, baby measles, three-day fever, or Exanthem subitum, which translates to “sudden rash.”
+Roseola is also known as roseola infantum, baby measles, three-day fever, or exanthem subitum.

 Symptoms